-- Cost-effective – this method is a good, cost effective way to assess the catalytic efficiency of these new atomic constructs
+- Accessible: Employs an existing, cost-efficient electrochemical screening processes to assess the catalytic efficiency of new atomic constructs

 - Alternative energy